HannaLili-K/HannaLili-K/README.md

 ## 👋 Hi, I’m glad you're here!
 I'm an IT Recruiter with 5+ years of experience, working both on the agency side and currently hiring for a U.S. IT multinational company.
-Before that, I worked as a Talent Sourcer, screening thousands of LinkedIn profiles and CVs — so I know exactly what stands out to recruiters and what gets filtered out instantly.
+Before that, I worked as a Talent Sourcer, screening thousands of LinkedIn profiles and CVs, so I know exactly what stands out to recruiters and what gets filtered out instantly.

 Alongside recruitment, I also support job seekers as a Career & CV Consultant.
 My goal is to help candidates present themselves clearly, professionally, and in a way that speaks to both recruiters and AI/ATS screening systems.